 If any species is categorised as Endangered or Critically Endangered on IUCN's Red List, or if it appears in the CITES appendices, it cannot be approved for use as Marin trust raw material.

-Skipjack tuna (Katsuwonus pelamis) does not appear as Endangered or Critically Endangered on IUCN's Red List, nor do they appear in CITES appendices; therefore, skipjack tuna is eligible for approval for use as Marin Trust RS by-product raw material.
+Skipjack tuna (Katsuwonus pelamis) does not appear as Endangered or Critically Endangered on IUCN's Red List, and does not appear in CITES appendices; therefore, Katsuwonus pelamis is eligible for approval for use as Marin trust by-product raw material.

 There are two stocks of skipjack tuna in the Atlantic Ocean.
 This assessment covers the east Atlantic skipjack tuna stock.
 This stock is managed at the international level by the International Commission for the Conservation of Atlantic Tunas (ICCAT).
 ICCAT conducts stock assessments; reference points are defined for the east Atlantic skipjack tuna stock, so it has been assessed under Category C.